MKLab-ITI/pygrank/tutorials/documentation.md

 The main principle
 lies in recognizing that propagating a graph signal's vector (i.e. numpy array) represntation `p` one hop away in the graph is performed through the operation `Mp`, where `M` is a normalization of the graph's adjacency matrix.
-For the time being, we will think of a column-based normalization, where `Mp` becomes an update of all node values by setting them as their neighbors' previous average.
+To gain an intuition, think of column-based normalization, where `Mp` becomes an update of all node values by setting them as their neighbors' previous average.